keon/awesome-nlp/README.md

 * [arXiv: Sequence to Sequence Learning with Neural Networks](http://arxiv.org/pdf/1409.3215v3.pdf) Sutskever, Vinyals, Le 2014 proved the effectiivenss of **LSTM** for Machine Translation.
 Check their ([nips presentation](http://research.microsoft.com/apps/video/?id=239083))
 * [arXiv: Neural Machine Translation by jointly learning to align and translate](http://arxiv.org/pdf/1409.0473v6.pdf) Bahdanau, Cho 2014 introduced the **attention mechanism** in NLP
-* [arXiv: A Convolutional encoder model for neural machine translation](https://arxiv.org/pdf/1611.02344.pdf) by Gehring,Auli,Grangier and Dauphin 2017.
+* [arXiv: A Convolutional encoder model for neural machine translation](https://arxiv.org/pdf/1611.02344.pdf) by Gehring et al, 2017.
 The paper is from Facebook AI research and its code is available [here](https://github.com/facebookresearch/fairseq).
+* [Convolutional Sequence to Sequence learning](https://arxiv.org/pdf/1705.03122.pdf) by Gehring et al, 2017.
+The paper is from Facebook AI research and its code is available [here](https://github.com/facebookresearch/fairseq).
 * [Convolutional over Recurrent Encoder for neural machine translation](https://ufal.mff.cuni.cz/pbml/108/art-dakwale-monz.pdf) by Dakwale and Monz from University of Amsterdam compare the CNNs with a recurrent neural network with additional convolutonal layers.
-* [Convolutional Sequence to Sequence learning](https://arxiv.org/pdf/1705.03122.pdf) by Gehring,Auli,Grangier and Dauphin 2017.
-The paper is from Facebook AI research and its code is available [here](https://github.com/facebookresearch/fairseq).
 * Open Source code: [OpenNMT](http://opennmt.net/) is an open source initiative for neural machine translation and neural sequence modeling.
 It has a [PyTorch](https://github.com/OpenNMT/OpenNMT-py), [Tensorflow](https://github.com/OpenNMT/OpenNMT-tf) and the original [LuaTorch](https://github.com/OpenNMT/OpenNMT) implementation.

 ### Single Exchange Dialogs